PlasticSCM/vstitle4plastic/README.md

 **Supported versions: greater or equal than Visual Studio 2012.**

-These are some examples of customized window title with branch, label and changeset info:
+These are some examples of customized window titles with branch, label and changeset info:

 ![Window title with branch info](screenshots/branchTitle.png)